njmm-it/NJMM-Tweaks/README.md

 ## Features
 The NJMM Tweaks adds a variety of tools to Facebook within the firefox browser to assist in online proselyting.
 These features include:

--Automatically hiding profile pictures, and (optionally) newsfeeds, videos, and all other images
+- Automatically hiding profile pictures, and (optionally) newsfeeds, videos, and all other images

--A new way of searching for potential friends
+- A new way of searching for potential friends

--Automated sending of friend requests
+- Automated sending of friend requests

--Automated friend request clearing
+- Automated friend request clearing

--Automatically unfriending of people based on user-defined filters
+- Automatically unfriending of people based on user-defined filters

--Some cosmetic adjustments
+- Some cosmetic adjustments

 ## Screenshots